Planning customer services standards

 - ensure that up-to-date information on the service and current applications for planning approval are made available for inspection;

-- ensure that enquirers can contact an Officer responsible for their area during office hours over the telephone.
-Officers will respond to left messages within 24 hours (or the following Monday);
+- ensure that enquirers can contact an officer responsible for their area during office hours over the telephone.
+Officers will respond to left messages within 24 hours (or the following Monday); and

 - ensure all letters are responded to within 10 working days of receipt.

 - actively promote pre-application discussions;

 - involve both Building Control and Development Control Officers when appropriate; and